 How much creatine should I take per day?

-It would be easy to think that “if creatine helps me recycle ATP, then the more creatine I have in my body, the better.”
-But that is totally wrong.
+It would be easy to think that “if creatine helps me recycle ATP, the more creatine I have in my body, the better.”
+But that is wrong.
 Your muscles can only process and store much of it.

 There are all kinds of answers to that question.
 The standard daily dose recommended by companies that sell creatine is 5 grams per day.